luapower/luapower-all/mmap.md

 	* if the file is shorter than the required offset + size:
 		* if write access is not given (or the file is the pagefile which can't be resized), the mapping fails with `'file_too_short'` error.
-		* if write access is given, the file is extended to size.
+		* if write access is given, the file is extended.
 			* if the disk is full, the mapping fails with `'disk_full'` error.
 * `offset`: offset in the file (optional, defaults to 0).
 	* if given, the offset must be >= 0 or an error is raised.